Hepatitis National Pledge

 What is the APAMSA Hepatitis B Pledge?

-To celebrate Hepatitis Awareness Month this year, we are launching the APAMSA Hepatitis B Pledge.
 The APAMSA Hepatitis B Pledge is a pledge to screen your patients for hepatitis B both during medical school and during your career as a physician.
 Our hope is that this pledge will rally our community and bring awareness to screening for Hepatitis B and to encourage medical students to develop habits of screening they can bring with them in their career as a physician.

 This pledge was inspired by conversations with Asian Liver Center and SF Hep B Free – Bay Area, who have had a successful Clinician Hepatitis B Honor Roll.
 Click here for more information.